Provisions of Small Scale Industries under Central Excise

 g) SSI units need not maintain invoice under Rule 11 of Central Excise Rules, 2002.
 They should mention progressive turnover on the invoices to establish that turnover has not crossed the exemption limit.

-h) Unit availing SSI exemption are to file an annual declaration to the Assistant/Deputy Commissioner under Notification 36/2001-C.E.
+h) Unit availing SSI exemptions are to file an annual declaration to the Assistant/Deputy Commissioner under Notification 36/2001-C.E.
 (NT).

 If SSI unit pays normal duty without availing SSI concession, the procedural relaxation will not apply.